 These abilities are primarily useful in a fight.
 Each one is associated with a call, often made while striking with a weapon.
-In these cases you make the call as you attack and, should your attack not land, unfortunately waste the willpower as a miss.
+In the cases where you make the call as you attack and miss, the willpower is still expended.